Azure/open-service-broker-azure/docs/modules/mssql.md

 ###### cURL

-Assuming your OSBA is running locally on port 8080 with the default username and password, you can provision the all-in-one Azure SQL Database service with a cUrl command similar to the following example:
+Assuming your OSBA is running locally on port 8080 with the default username and password, you can provision the all-in-one Azure SQL Database service with a cURL command similar to the following example:

 ```console
 curl -X PUT \